Rose Bay Wharf “control” station

 Most of the ferry routes are reasonably short except for the F3 Parramatta River, where a full round trip from Circular Quay to Parramatta and back would occupy approximately 3 hours – or half of the total allotted time for the contest.
 Note that there are options to disembark at either Barangaroo or Cockatoo Island and return to the main harbour in a shorter time.
-A detailed inspection of the routes and some careful planning in order to alight at wharves closer to the city and join inbound vessels or undertake a portion of the journey before or after the contest time window, might be an option.
+A note of caution… if selecting Cockatoo Island it can be very difficult to get back on a Ferry headed to Circular Quay due to most of the services being crowded.
+A detailed inspection of the routes and some careful planning in order to alight at wharves closer to the city and join inbound vessels or undertake a portion of the journey before or after the contest time window might be an option.

-The Opal card will provide the most cost-effective fare structure because of the $2.60 cap which card holders enjoy on Sundays.
+The Opal card will provide the most cost-effective fare structure because of the $2.80 cap (less for seniors and concession card holders!) which card holders enjoy on Sundays.
 In addition the cap applies to not only the ferry fares but any other train, bus and light rail fares incurred on the day.

 For those who do not have an Opal card account already setup, unregistered opal cards can be purchased at a number of locations.
-These cards have a minimum value of $10 for non-concession cards or $2.60 for those who qualify for a concession.
-Consequently the purchase of the $10 card will leave a residual $7.40 for use on the transport system at a later date.
+These cards have a minimum value of $10 for non-concession cards.

 Details of the Opal card can be found at the Opal card website (https://www.opal.com.au).

 This contest has been designed to utilise the hand-held “handy-talkie” transceivers available from many manufacturers and outlets.